 What Type of Content is Most Popular?

 According to reputed websites like Hubspot, videos are the most popular form of content on the web.
-Video-based content is also of different types but is mainly classified as small or long-format content.
+Video-based content is also different but is mainly classified as small or long-format content.
 It can be of varied genres too, ranging from comedy videos on YouTube to educational videos on online course websites like Udemy and Skillshare.

 Popular social media websites like TikTok and Snapchat are primarily based on the use of video content.
 With over 1 billion active users, TikTok is the seventh-largest social media network.
 This goes to show just how relevant and in-demand video content is worldwide.